certifysphere/main-website/docs/labs/workshops/react-express-workshop/3-express-nodejs-backend.md

   - nodejs
   - Rest API
 ---
-# Building a Node.js and Express.js Backend REST API for CRUD Operations
+# Build a Node.js and Express.js Backend REST API for CRUD Operations

-In this chapter, we will focus on creating a Node.js application that serves as a backend REST API for performing CRUD (Create, Read, Update, Delete) operations on a new School App.
+In this chapter, we will focus on creating a Express and Node.js application that serves as a backend REST API for performing CRUD (Create, Read, Update, Delete) operations on a new School Listing App.

 :::info
-This chapter is part of the ReactJS frontend application and Node.js backend REST API workshop series.
-While it can be followed independently to create a Node.js backend application, we suggest starting from the beginning to get the full context and benefit from the step-by-step learning experience.
+This chapter is part of the React frontend application and Express/Node.js backend REST API workshop series.
+While it can be followed independently to create a Express/Node.js backend application, we suggest starting from the beginning to get the full context and benefit from the step-by-step learning experience.
 The complete workshop series can be found [here](1-introduction.md).
 :::

 ## Setting up the Development Environment